 The mission of Timber Press is to share the wonders of the natural world by publishing books from experts in the fields of gardening, horticulture, and natural history.
 We are based in Portland, Oregon and part of the Workman Publishing family of imprints.
 You can learn more about our books at timberpress.com.

 Horticulture has been at the core of our book list for the past 43 years.
 We are always seeking new and innovative ways to present trusted, how-to information to gardeners of all levels.
 We are also looking for books that inspire readers to engage with the natural world beyond their gardens.
 Recently published topics include birdwatching, pollinator protection, foraging, hiking, popular science, explorations of the landscapes that inspired beloved books, and more.

 Tom Fisher is a senior acquiring editor at Timber Press with deep connections to the gardening world.
 He has been with the company for 15 years, and previously was the editor of Horticulture magazine.
 Though Timber is a book publisher, Tom will be happy to speak with garden communicators of every stripe.

-Susan Appleget Hurst, Editor, Country Gardens and Meredith SIM Garden Publications, and Better Homes & Gardens magazine
+Susan Applegate Hurst, Editor, Country Gardens, Meredith SIM Garden Publications, and Better Homes & Gardens magazine

 I produce four issues of Country Gardens magazine each year, along with other garden titles (ie., Small Space Gardens, Garden Sheds & Retreats, Succulents, Easy Garden Projects, and others) for Meredith Special Interest Media.
 The Special Interest Media titles contain some new content and some previously published content, but all of our publications lean on great visuals to tell our stories.